InsightDataScience/pegasus/README.md

 $ chmod 600 ~/.ssh/<your-aws-pem-key>
 ```

 Always run `ec2fetch` to get the instance DNSs and hostnames before installation.
-DNSs and hostnames will be saved into the `tmp` folder under the specified cluster name as `public_dns` and `private_dns` respectively
+DNSs and hostnames will be saved into the `tmp` folder under the specified cluster name as `public_dns` and `hostnames` respectively
 ```bash
 $ ./ec2fetch <region> <cluster-name>
 ```
-Under the tmp/`<cluster-name>` folder you will find the `public_dns` and `private_dns` files.
+Under the tmp/`<cluster-name>` folder you will find the `public_dns` and `hostnames` files.
 The first record in each file is considered the Master node for any cluster technology that has a Master-Worker setup.

 *tmp/\<cluster-name\>/public_dns*
 ```bash